ABRAR22-a/TryHackMe-Write-up/Simple-CTF.md

 The attack path was:

-Nmap
-  ↓
-Discover FTP / HTTP / SSH
-  ↓
-Gobuster
-  ↓
-Discover /simple/
-  ↓
-Identify CMS Made Simple 2.2.8
-  ↓
-CVE-2019-9053 — SQL Injection
-  ↓
-Extract credentials
-  ↓
-Crack password
-  ↓
-SSH as mitch
-  ↓
-User flag
-  ↓
-sudo -l
-  ↓
-Vim as root
-  ↓
-Root shell
-  ↓
-Root flag
+Nmap → Gobuster → CMS Made Simple 2.2.8 → CVE-2019-9053 (SQLi) → Credential Extraction → Password Cracking → SSH → User Flag → sudo -l → Vim → Root Shell → Root Flag

 Key Takeaways
 Always begin with enumeration.
 Check all discovered services and non-standard ports.
 Identify the technology and version running on web applications.
 Use searchsploit to look for known vulnerabilities.
 After obtaining credentials, test where they can be reused.
 Always run sudo -l when you obtain a shell.
 Check whether allowed binaries can be leveraged for privilege escalation.